List of Melbourne Storm records

 This article contains records and statistics for the Melbourne Storm Rugby League Club who have played in the Australian National Rugby League competition since 1998.
 Statistical information on this page is for NRL games only and does not take into account games against non NRL teams e.g. World Club Challenge games.

-This article is current as the end of the 2022 NRL season.
+This article is current as at the end of the 2025 NRL season.